radicalphi/angelswithscalywings/content/comics/about.md

 ![7aho](/img/7aho-setting.png)

+{{< rawhtml >}}

 <p class="hightlight">Every story has a beginning, and for Sebastian, this is where it all started - or at least where his career is concerned!
-This setting starts with Sebastian's first day in the police force and also features chapters about Zhong, Damion and Vara's family.
+This setting starts with Sebastian's first day in the police force and also features chapters about Zhong, Damion and Vara's family.</p>
+{{< /rawhtml >}}

 Drawn by 7aho, best known for creating the majority of the introductory CGs in Angels with Scaly Wings - including the CG of Adine in the rain.

 ![Aeghite](/img/Aeghite-setting.png)

+{{< rawhtml >}}

 <p class="hightlight">Set several years before the events of Angels with Scaly Wings, this setting begins with Amelia and her friendship with Adine as well as her and Remy's relationship.
-Maverick also appears in this story, throwing Amelia's chapters into sharp contrast as he juggles his job, family and love life.
+Maverick also appears in this story, throwing Amelia's chapters into sharp contrast as he juggles his job, family and love life.</p>
+{{< /rawhtml >}}

 Drawn by Aeghite, an artist who contributed CGs to Angels with Scaly Wings such as the dinner with Anna, meeting Zhong, and Remy's dessert mishap.

 ![Peter](/img/Peter-setting.jpg)

+{{< rawhtml >}}

 <p class="hightlight">In the human world, Reza is rescued and taken in by members of a settlement deep in Nevada's desolate plains.
-As he adjusts to his new life, this setting depicts the settlement's struggle for survival and the events directly leading up to the beginning of Angels with Scaly Wings.
+As he adjusts to his new life, this setting depicts the settlement's struggle for survival and the events directly leading up to the beginning of Angels with Scaly Wings.</p>
+{{< /rawhtml >}}

 ---